Rules governing application

 The following is mandatory:

-Aerial field application of pesticides
+Aerial application of pesticides in a field

 If your company (agricultural or other) applies pesticides using an aircraft (for example, an airplane or helicopter), make sure your company is licensed for aerial application (Subclass C1 or D1).